WHAT PROGRAMS REQUIRE AN AUDITION?

 ANNOUNCING THE CAST:

-Cast lists are sent to the email indicated on the audition form.
-We also post cast lists outside the door of the front office.
+Cast lists are sent to the email indicated on the audition form – and posted outside the door of the front office.
 This occurs the afternoon 24 hours after the casting process has been completed.
 It can take a few days for the team to finish casting discussions, so patience is the key.

 The posting of the cast list can be a difficult, disappointing time… even if you will be a part of the show.
-It is natural to go through a period of adjustment and sadness.
+It is natural to go through a period of adjustment.
 In preparing for an audition we often become attached to specific outcomes.
-Be gentle with yourself.
-It is a process.
+We find it can take at least 48 hours before a person finds a way through their feelings and is ready to again look for what excites them about a production.

 WHEN WE ARE UNABLE TO CAST ALL WHO AUDITION: